DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-23-adding-academic-years-to-the-add-provider-flow.md

       src: add-provider--check-your-answers.png
 ---

-When a provider is onboarded to the register, we do not know which academic years they have delivered initial teacher training (ITT), or whether they are currently active.
+When a provider is onboarded to the register, we do not know which academic years they have delivered initial teacher training (ITT) or whether they are currently active.
 Other services, such as Publish teacher training courses, need to retrieve provider data for a specific academic year or recruitment cycle.
 Without this information, they cannot identify which providers are relevant to them.

 We already capture academic years for provider partnerships.
 However, not all providers need a partnership to deliver ITT.
 School-centred initial teacher training providers (SCITTs) can run and ratify courses without an accredited provider or training partner relationship.
 Without a partnership, there is no way to derive the academic year from existing data.